Change your filters already!

 You had to know this one was coming.

 For our fifth and final installment of Second Nature’s Tips for an Efficient Home, we want to remind you to change your air filters.
 There aren’t many routine home maintenance practices that are forgotten with more regularity than the air filter change.
-You should change your air filter on regular intervals multiple times a year, but we all know that someone who hasn’t even looked at their air filters in years ( that's been us too, once upon a time).
+You should replace air filters in your home at regular intervals multiple times a year, but we all know someone who hasn’t even looked at their air filters in years (that's been us too, once upon a time).

-Changing your air filter is one of the easiest ways to keep your home efficient.
+Changing air filters is one of the easiest ways to keep your home efficient.
 It’s probably the easiest of any practices highlighted in this series.
-That’s because it’s as simple as opening your vent, taking out the old one, and putting in the new one, or at least it’s that simple (shameless plug inbound) when you use Second Nature.
+That’s because home air filter installation is as simple as opening your vent, taking out the old one, and putting in the new one, or at least it’s that simple (shameless plug inbound) when you use Second Nature.

 Air filters do two things.
 They clean the air that circulates through your HVAC system, allowing you to breathe fresh air inside your home, and they preserve the health of said system by keeping particles and gunk from building up on it.
 Your system runs more efficiently with a quality air filter installed and will last longer as the result of reduced stress.